liamchampton/golang-twitter-bot-workshop/README.md

 ## Lab 2 - Lets get RESTful :dancer:

 In this lab you are going to create a web app with some routes.
 To do this you will use the 3rd party import `gorilla/mux`.
-Some bedtime reading about this can be found [here](https://github.com/gorilla/mux){:target="_blank"}.
+Some bedtime reading about this can be found [here](https://github.com/gorilla/mux).
 We will then follow this up to output a random joke by calling an open API without the need for authentication.
-The API in this lab is a dad joke API but feel free to explore and chose another if you'd like!
+The API in this lab is a dad joke API but feel free to explore and chose another if you'd like, the principals are the same!

 ### Step 1

 First you will need to add a handler function to accept a router request to display a page.
-To do this, use the code below and add it under the `main()` function.
+To do this, use the small code snippet below.
+Edit the code to include your name or a sentence and place it into the `main()` function.
-**Note**: You will also need to add `logr "github.com/sirupsen/logrus"` to your imports as this is the logger being used in this lab.

 ```golang
 func handler(w http.ResponseWriter, r *http.Request) {